1. It’s gonna rain. Prepare for it!

 2. Use the trolley!

-Miami public transit sucks, but there is a free trolley in both Miami and Miami Beach that hits most of the major neighborhoods.
+Miami public transit has been coming along for a few years now, but if you’re visiting from a city like New York or Chicago with robust subway lines and numerous options and routes, you may be underwhelmed.
+Even locals forget that there’s a free trolley in both Miami and Miami Beach that hits most of the major neighborhoods.
 It doesn’t run at night, but it’ll get you to hangover brunch.

 3. Take advantage of Citi Bike.